mgb111/quickscanar-v3/ZAPIER_SETUP_GUIDE.md

 ## Environment Variables

-No additional environment variables needed - the app now uses the Zapier-managed `subscriptions` table instead of direct Polar integration.
+No additional environment variables needed - the app now uses the Make.com-managed `subscriptions` table instead of direct Polar integration.

 ## Migration Notes

 - Old `user_subscriptions` table is no longer used
 - Polar webhook endpoints (`/api/polar/webhook`, `/api/polar/link-subscription`) can be removed
-- Direct Polar API calls are replaced by Zapier automation
+- Direct Polar API calls are replaced by Make.com automation